flamholz/redox-proteome/README.md

 ## Amino acid properties

-Amino acid molecular weights, carbon content and $Z_C$ values are found in data/aa_nosc.csv. $Z_C$ values are drawn from LaRowe & Amend, ISME J 2016 and were checked by manual calculation (TODO).
+Amino acid molecular weights, carbon content and $Z_C$ values are found in data/aa_nosc.csv.

+$Z_C$ values are drawn from LaRowe & Amend, ISME J 2016 and were checked by comparing to calculations based on atomic content.
+Atomic content was calculated from SMILES strings retrieved from PubChem. $Z_C$ values were calculated according to the formula provided by the above ref.

 Polar requirement and hydropathy values are drawn from Haig & Hurst J. Mol.
 Evol.
 1991.

 ## Proteomics data